ben-jacobson/Remora-STM32F4xx-W5500/README.md

 # W5500 connection

- - PA12 SPI CS
+ - PA4 SPI CS
- - PB13 SCK
+ - PA5 SCK
- - PB14  MISO
+ - PA6  MISO
- - PB15 MOSI
+ - PA7 MOSI

 # Boards
-- Nucleo : working , connects to linuxcnc needs more testing
-- Blackpill : working , connects to linuxcnc needs more testing
-- BTT Octopus 446 : working , connects to linuxcnc needs more testing
+- BTT Octopus 446/429 : working , connects to linuxcnc needs more testing

 # TO DO and known issues

-- Encoder modules need to be ported.
+- PWM/Encoder modules need to be ported.
 Still a WIP, but I do not know where to point the signals.
 - UART console output needs to be added.
 - Add a platformio.ini define for SPI CS pin